earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 **ℹ️ SQLite, Data Types, and `database/sql`**

 You may notice that I'm storing time as `DATETIME` whereas sqlite-utils suggested `TEXT` for that column.
-In SQLite, there are reasons to prefer one over the other, depending upon the case.
 SQLite is an amazing database but it has an unusual stance on types: it doesn't [really care](https://www.sqlite.org/datatype3.html) about static types.
 In fact, Richard Hipp, the creator doesn't even like the term static types, he prefers rigid types, which he thinks are often [a mistake](https://www.sqlite.org/flextypegood.html).[^1]

-Because of this stance, there is no staticly verified `TIME` or `DATETIME` type in SQLite.
+Because of this stance, there is no statically verified `TIME` or `DATETIME` type in SQLite.
 Only `INTEGER`, `REAL`, `TEXT`, and `BLOB`.
 If you set the type as `DATETIME`, it is still stored as `TEXT` on disk and you can insert anything into it:

 ```
 sqlite> insert into activities values